 According to the Maltese Companies Act (Cap 386) and the Swedish Code of Corporate Governance, the Board is responsible for internal control.
-This report d.
-Information and communication has been prepared according to the Swedish Code of Corporate Governance Provisions 7.4 and is accordingly limited to internal control over financial reporting.
+This report has been prepared according to the Swedish Code of Corporate Governance Provisions 7.4 and is accordingly limited to internal control over financial reporting.
 This report, which has not been reviewed by the auditors, is not part of the formal financial statements.

+Description

-Description a.
+a.
 Control environment